These articles provide how-to information to help you make use of specific technologies and APIs.

 - Graphics on the Web

-- Modern Web sites and applications often need to present graphics.
+- Modern Web sites and applications often need to present graphics of varying sophistication.

 - Guide to Web APIs